IvanKornienko31/OrbiCraft_programs/README.md

 ___All programs were written in C.___

-OrbiCraft documentation (subsystem description and programs): <http://orbicraft.sputnix.ru/doku.php>
+"OrbiCraft" documentation (subsystem description and programs): <http://orbicraft.sputnix.ru/doku.php>

 The documentation contains a normal explanation of the work of the subsystems but in some places there is poorly written code and uncertainty in the explanation.
 Also, individual website pages and/or website navigation may not be displayed.